refresh-dataflow

 8. Ad-hoc Extract Mode

-Set both load_from_date and load_to_date to load data for an arbitrary date range without modifying the incremental tracking state:
+Set both load_from_date and load_to_date to load data for an arbitrary date range without modifying the incremental tracking state.

 Execution Results